 So, why do vendors make such low estimates?
 Sometimes, sales reps are trying to lowball their estimates to get the deal closed.
 Other times, sales reps do not truly know the costs required to make an implementation successful.

 Below are some common project costs, beyond the cost of the software itself.
-We recommend carefully quantifying these costs before investing in ERP software.
+We recommend carefully quantifying these costs before investing in ERP software, so you can accurately weigh ERP business benefits vs. costs.

 While these are not all the costs associated with an ERP project, they are the ones that are most likely to be overlooked during the budgeting and planning process.